Adding Fencing to Stone Walls

 I need to create a fence which is solid on the lower half, and has railing panels applied to the upper half.
 How can I accomplish this in Chief Architect?

-Creating a fence with a solid lower portion, and a railing on the upper portion, is easy to do in Chief Architect.
+Creating a fence with a solid lower portion, and a railing on the upper portion can be accomplished by carefully stacking a fence on top of a terrain wall.

 To create the lower terrain wall

-- Select Terrain> Terrain Walls and Curbs> Straight Terrain Wall , then click and drag in a straight line to draw the solid lower section of the wall.
+- Select Terrain> Terrain Walls and Curbs> Straight Terrain Wall , then click and drag to draw the solid lower section of the wall.

 - Once you have the solid section drawn, use the Select Objects tool to select it, and click on the Open Object edit button to display the Terrain Path Specification dialog.

-- On the General panel, set the appropriate Height for the solid section.
+- On the General panel, set the appropriate Height and Width for the solid section.

-- For the purposes of this example, we set the Height value at 36" and left the Width set at 6".
+- For the purposes of this example, the Height value is set at 30" and the Width set at 12".

 - Next, select the Materials panel, and click the Select Material button to open the Select Library Object dialog.

-- Choose a material for the bottom solid section of this fence.
-For the purposes of this example, we browsed to Chief Architect Core Catalogs> Materials> Masonry & Stone> Stone> Stacked Stone.
+Choose a material for the solid section of this fence.
+For the purposes of this example the DarkRed Brick material is used

 - Once you have chosen an appropriate material, click OK to apply the change and close the dialog.